danbev/learning-openssl/notes/tls1.3.md

 `Session ID` was used with versions prior to 1.3 for session resumption.
 In 1.3 `Pre-Shared Key (PKS)` is used instead (See section below).

+`Compression Methods` is required but not used in 1.3 which instead uses an extension.
+The fields that are in the package format but not used are required for backward compatability with 1.2.
+A client might want to communicate using tls1.3 but the server might only support 1.2 and this way the 1.2 server will still be able to interpret the package.
+In 1.3 this field but contain one byte set to zero.

 ### Cipher suites
 The format of the cipher suites strings is as follows:
 ```text